A Pseudoline Counterexample to the Strong Dirac Conjecture: Introduction

 \section{Introduction}

+A central problem of discrete geometry is to elucidate the structure of incidences between points and lines.
+Until the recent explosion of applications of polynomial methods to problems in incidence geometry (\cite{Mat11},\cite{tao2013algebraic}, \cite{dvir2012incidence}), the tools most successfully applied to questions about incidences between points and lines could be immediately applied to prove equivalent results for incidences between points and pseudolines.
+By an arrangement of pseudolines, we mean a set of simple closed curves in the real projective plane, any pair of which meet at a single crossing point \cite[p.
+79]{Fel04}.

-Given an arrangement $L$ of lines in the real projective plane, $\mathbb{P}^2$, let $r(L)$ be the maximum number of vertices of $L$ on any line of $L$.
-In 1951, G. Dirac (working in the dual context of point sets) conjectured a lower bound on $r(L)$. \begin{conj}[Strong Dirac] Let $L$ be an arrangement of $n$ lines in $\mathbb{P}^2$ that do not all pass through a single point.
+Given an arrangement $L$ of lines in the real projective plane, $\mathbb{P}^2$, let $r(L)$ be the maximum number of vertices on any line of $L$ (a vertex of $L$ is a point incident to at least $2$ lines of $L$).
+In 1951, G. Dirac (working in the dual context of point sets) conjectured a lower bound on $r(L)$ \cite{Dir51}. \begin{conj}[Strong Dirac] Let $L$ be an arrangement of $n$ lines in $\mathbb{P}^2$ that do not all pass through a single point.
 There exists a constant $c$ such that

 \end{conj}